phouse512/blog/_posts/2017-02-14-hosting-and-deploying-node.markdown

 ```

 If all goes well, this should give you an `[OK]` message, and nginx has the
 correct config!
-If your node application is running, you should be able to
+If your Node application is running, you should be able to
-access it on the internet now, by going to `http://yourdomain.com`.
-Note that
+access it on the internet now, by going to `http://your.IP.address/`.
+If you
-this is contingent on you updating your DNS settings to map that domain name to
+want the request to work from a custom domain name you have, there will be
-your server IP.
+a little bit more work reserved for another time.

 Your application is up and running, and you should be able to make changes,
-restart your node server using forever, and see them live on the internet!
+restart your Node server using forever, and see them live on the internet!

 [express]: http://expressjs.com/